Texas congressman says emergency aid will help Texans pay high energy bills charged after deep freeze - KION546

 “Yes, that’s the current plan with the federal assistance — be able to help the homeowners both repair, because we have a lot of water leaks, a lot of water damage, pipes bursting, but also their electricity bills as well,” Texas Rep. Michael McCaul told CNN’s Dana Bash on “State of the Union” when asked if some of the disaster funds would be used to help residents pay the bills.

-Residents in the state have been reporting unusually high energy bills following the freeze, something officials in the state have said that they are investigating, with Gov. Greg Abbott convening an emergency meeting to look into the situation.
+Residents in the state have been reporting unusually high energy bills following the freeze, prompting Gov. Greg Abbott to announce Sunday evening that the state Public Utility Commission issued a moratorium on customer disconnections for non-payment to address “skyrocketing energy bills.”

-“It is unacceptable for Texans who suffered through days in the freezing cold without electricity or heat to now be hit with skyrocketing energy costs,” Abbott, a Republican, said in a statement on Saturday.
+Abbott, a Republican, had said in a statement on Saturday, “It is unacceptable for Texans who suffered through days in the freezing cold without electricity or heat to now be hit with skyrocketing energy costs.”

 President Joe Biden approved a major disaster declaration for Texas last week, unlocking more federal resources to assist the state struggling to recover from deadly winter storms.
 The declaration states that “assistance can include grants for temporary housing and home repairs, low-cost loans to cover uninsured property losses, and other programs to help individuals and business owners recover from the effects of the disaster.”